teleportaloo/PDX-Bus/README.markdown

 Change log
 ----------
+### Version 7.11 (September 2015)
+* Added Orange line support including new color and updated MAX and WES MAP
+* Added A Loop and B Loop colors and new streetcar map
+* TriMet API now uses HTTPS.

 ### Version 7.9 (August 2015)
 * Refactored code into a framework to allow for an extension - refactored other code to separate out the UI from data.
 * Added Apple Watch app with simple arrivals and locate nearby stops.